-IAPB would like to thank our World Sight Day Global Partners who have helped us develop this year's World Sight Day campaign and will be supporting our activities this year.
+IAPB would like to thank our World Sight Day Global Partners who have helped us develop this year's world sight day campaign and will be supporting our activities this year.

-To find out more about our World Sight Day Global Partners visit WSD page on our website.
+To find out more about our World Sight Day Global Partners visit this page on our website.

-If you would like to become a World Sight Day Global Partner in 2022 or join IAPB please contact - n.parker@iapb.org
+If you would like to become a World Sight Day Global Partner in 2022 or join IAPB please contact - n.parker@iqapb.org